There are many different kinds of massage. Some focus on soothing muscle pain. While others focus on increasing energy

 - help reduce emotional and physical stress.
 It is often recommended as part of a regular program for stress management

-amount of oxygen and nutrients that reach our organs and tissues.
-It also releases out of our body; waste products, toxins, carbon
+the amount of oxygen and nutrients that reach our organs and tissues.
+It also releases out of our body; waste products,

-also help prevent further muscle or tissue damage.
-One of its greatest effects of most massages is that it can make you feel much
+It can also help prevent further muscle or tissue damage.
+One of its greatest effects of most massages is that it can make you

 Different types of Massage